Last Updated on June 17, 2026

 Look at the Exterior of the Museum First

 The Titanic sign in front of the building is titanic also.
-Much like the steel on the ship itself, it’s cut from a plate almost an inch thick and weighs 16 tons, the same as Titanic’s forward anchor.
-But I found more Titanic-related surprises inside.
+Much like the steel was on the ship itself, it’s cut from a plate almost an inch thick and weighs 16 tons, the same as Titanic’s forward anchor.
+I found more Titanic-related surprises inside.

 The industrial feel of the atrium, with rough-hewn wood beams and steel all about, was surprising.
-After a minute or two, however, I realized it replicated the feel of the shipyard, .
+After a minute or two, however, I realized it replicated the feel of the shipyard.
 The 60-foot high wall of the 20,000 ft.² space was covered with metal panels similar to those used on Titanic’s hull.
 Even the ticket desks were shaped like large portholes.

 The Phases of Titanic’s Life

-Once in the museum you walk through nine different galleries, each depicting a different phase of Titanic’s life.
-The first, fascinating in itself, shows life and working conditions in Belfast 100 years ago as plans were being made to build the ship.
+Once in the museum, you walk through nine different galleries, each depicting a different phase of Titanic’s life.
+The first, fascinating in itself, shows life and working conditions in Belfast 100+ years ago, as plans were being made to build the ship.

 From there you go on to the Arrol Gantry and shipyard ride in the second gallery.
 En route you get the feel for the shipyard or, at least, as much as one can get in a museum, as you walk by steel plates, ladders leaning against the hull, etc.